sameryasser-a11y/Mechatronic-Bench-Press-System/README.md

 # Mechatronic-Bench-Press-System
-A mechatronic bench press system integrating sensors, embedded control, and data acquisition to monitor and analyse lifting performance.
-The system measures force and motion in real time and processes the data to generate performance metrics for feedback and analysis.
+A mechatronic bench press system designed to measure force and displacement in real time using integrated sensors and actuators.
+The system captures lifting performance data, tracks repetitions and range of motion, and provides structured feedback to support safe and consistent strength training.
+The design combines compression load cells, linear Hall effect displacement sensors, electric linear actuators, and RFID-based user identification within a closed-loop control scheme.
+The project demonstrates applied mechatronics, including sensing, actuation, control logic, and system integration for a real-world electromechanical application.